 - Airtight packaging may burst when food is heated.
 Always observe the instructions on the packaging.
 Always use oven gloves to remove dishes from the cooking compartment. - The accessible parts become very hot when in operation.
 Never touch hot parts.
+Keep children at a safe distance. - At the highest settings in microwave only mode, the drying function will automatically switch on an additional heating element to heat the cooking compartment.
+Never touch the inside surfaces of the cooking compartment or the heating elements while they are hot.
 Keep children at a safe distance. - Using the appliance for anything other than its intended purpose is dangerous.
-You are not permitted to use it to dry food or clothing or to warm slippers, grain or cereal pillows, sponges, damp cleaning cloths or the like. - This is because, for instance, overheated slippers, grain or cereal pillows, sponges and damp cleaning cloths, etc., may cause burns to the skin.
+You are not permitted to use it to dry food or clothing or to warm slippers, grain or cereal pillows, sponges, damp cleaning cloths or the like.
+This is because, for instance, overheated - slippers, grain or cereal pillows, sponges and damp cleaning cloths, etc., may cause burns to the skin.